tasmota/docs/docs/TuyaMCU.md

 **There is no way to autodetect dpId's and their functions.**

-To assist in the process of determining what dpId does what, there is a bookmarklet available here that can be used on the console screen: https://github.com/sillyfrog/Tasmota-Tuya-Helper
-This will send the `weblog` and other required commands automatically, and present the TuyaMCU information in a single table.
+To assist in the process of determining what dpId does what, there is a [bookmarklet available](https://github.com/sillyfrog/Tasmota-Tuya-Helper) that can be used on the console screen.
+This will send the `weblog` and other required commands automatically, and present the TuyaMCU information in a single table allowing for easier testing.

 Use this procedure to determine which dpId's are available: